gschmutz/stream-processing-workshop/06-mqtt-to-kafka-s3-timescaledb/README.md

 | **Apache NiFi** | Visual, low-code; easy to monitor throughput and back-pressure; no Python runtime needed |
 | **Python script** | Lightweight; easy to run anywhere Python is available; useful for scripting or CI pipelines |

-Both approaches produce identical Avro output to the same `energy-monitoring` topic, so you can switch between them.
+Both approaches produce identical Avro output to the same `energy-monitoring.avro` topic, so you can switch between them.

 ## Using Apache NiFi to transform from raw to Avro message